From coast to coast, I've visited all 50 states, and it taught me lessons no guidebook could

 When I was in my late 20s, I was invited on a work trip to stay at a remote bear camp on the Kenai Peninsula in Alaska.
 Neither my Midwestern suburban childhood nor my early adulthood in New York City prepared me for anything like this, but of course, I was game.

 We landed on a beach in a rickety four-seater plane and were greeted by a rugged and highly capable man holding a rifle to protect us from the multiple bears that were in plain sight.
 Oh, boy.
-Those canvas tents probably looked like potato chip bags to them, I remember thinking.
+I remember thinking that those canvas tents probably looked like potato chip bags to them.

 None of us caught a single fish, so one of the old-timers suggested we head back to shore.
 When one of them helped me out of the boat, he said, “You never once complained about any of it.”
 I was proud he noticed, but why would I complain?
 When would I ever get a chance to do anything like that again?
 Seizing a unique opportunity is what traveling is all about.